 SLOW.COM Support command

 PURPOSE: To change the CPU clock speed to 4.77 MHz.

 SYNTAX: SLOW

-REMARKS: The 5012A always boots with the faster clock speed of 12 MHz.
-If you wish to change to the 4.77 MHz speed, enter the following command:
+REMARKS: The 6012 always boots with the faster clock speed of 12 MHz.
+Enter the following command in your AUTOEXEC.BAT file to automatically change to the 4.77 MHz clock speed during system bootup:

 SLOW

-You can also press <ctl><alt>&lt;-&gt; to change to 4.77 MHz if you are using a key- board and monitor with the 5012A.</alt></ctl>
+You can also press <ctl><alt><-> to change to 4.77 MHz if you are using a keyboard and monitor with the 6012.</alt></ctl>

 SEE ALSO: FAST.COM